cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 PostgreSQL inside.
-By default, the operator uses the latest available minor version of the latest stable major version supported by the PostgreSQL Community and published on Quay.io by EDB.
+By default, the operator uses the latest available minor version of the latest stable major version supported by the PostgreSQL Community and published on ghcr.io.
 You can use any compatible image of PostgreSQL supporting the primary/standby architecture directly by setting the `imageName` attribute in the CR.
 The operator also supports `imagePullSecrets`